anharrington/handsonpython/rstP/idle.rst

 ``userPicks`` with a new empty dictionary created by the Python code ``dict()``.

-24-26: ``addPick`` is the name for a sequence of instructions defined on lines 29-31 for adding another definition to a dictionary, based on the user's input.
+24-26: ``addPick`` is the name for a function defined by the sequence of instructions on lines 29-31, used to add another definition to a dictionary, based on the user's input.
 The result of these three lines is to add definitions for each of the three words ``animal``, ``food``, and ``city`` to the dictionary called ``userPicks``.